-Whether you’re using digital RSVPs or the traditional paper alternative, a consistent theme of the event planning process is the agonizing wait for those last few missing RSVPs.
+Whether you’re using digital RSVPs or the traditional paper alternative, a consistent theme of the event planning process having to remind wedding guests to RSVP as you’re waiting (in agony!) for those last few missing RSVPs.
 While no one wants to be hassled about an event that’s most likely far off in the future of someone’s work and social calendar, we also know nothing is more annoying than being pestered by your caterer, banquet hall, DJ etc., about how many guests to expect – especially when you’d rather just be getting excited for the occasion.
+It always helps if you have an idea of what to expect in terms of the average wedding RSVP timeline so that you know how much time to allow for your guests to RSVP.

 So what’s the right way and wrong way to go about reminding your absent-minded wedding guests to RSVP (be they aged relatives who are unused to the new-fangled online RSVP trend, your Uncle Vern who’s still stuck in the 60s, or your free-spirited college buddy who has always had trouble with the confines of space and time)?
 While we would encourage you to restrain yourself when first reminding those guests that you’d love to know if you should plan to see them, there are a few polite and time-tested methods to employ when trying to wrangle in those outstanding RSVPs.
-Here are a few simple steps that will get you the missing RSVP info you need to know while allowing you to still enjoy the company of said absent-minded friends and family on your wedding day:
+Here are a few simple steps to remind wedding guests to RSVP that will get you the missing responses you need while allowing you to still enjoy the company of said absent-minded friends and family on your wedding day:

 Is it getting close to the RSVP cut-off?
 Slightly past your deadline?
 Everyone’s human, and chances are your outstanding guests just need a gentle nudge reminding them to send along their RSVP.
 Depending on who the guest is, start with a quick reminder by text message, email or social media.
+A lot of online guest list management tools actually have the ability to send automated reminder emails to remind guests to RSVP, even if you originally sent traditional paper invitations.
 If it’s a friend or relative of the bride or groom’s parents, let your parental units do the ‘dirty work’ with a quick message or phone call.
 Friend of the bride or groom?
 No need to come across as pushy.
 A simple “Hey Veronica, just making sure you received our invitation (a couple didn’t make it we’ve learned…) and wanted to see if you’re able to make it to our special day!?”
 Sure, maybe all of your invites made it.
-But a little white lie can help take and edge off.
+But a little white lie can help take an edge off.

 You May Never Hear; Keep Calm, Carry On

-When it comes down to it, there’s no need to make yourself more stressed before the special day – Despite your best efforts, you may never hear from some guests.
+When it comes down to it, there’s no need to make yourself more stressed before the special day – Despite your best efforts to remind wedding guests to RSVP, you may never hear from some guests.
 Often times you’ll learn later that they were going through a tough time or had just picked up and moved to Bali on a whim.
 Whatever the case, it’s not worth worrying another second about.

 Remember to Enjoy Your Big Day